nauam/Courses/docs/developer/01-plugin-development.md

 ### Defining Plugin Localization Messages

-When displaying a plugin in the GUI, QW Control will look for localized versions of text for the plugin, using the localization messages if they are found.
+When displaying a plugin in the GUI, Rundeck will look for localized versions of text for the plugin, using the localization messages if they are found.
 If they are not found, it will use the text versions defined in the Plugin Description (Java annotations or plugin.yaml file).